 The Office of Government and Community Relations works to maintain positive and effective relationships between the University and all levels of government and the community, and acts as the University’s liaison and primary point of contact with elected and appointed officials and staff.
-The team works to strengthen the University’s visibility and image, particularly at the State and local levels, and to create an advocacy strategy that supports the University’s strategic vision.
-The unit informs the University community about relevant federal and State government action and helps respond appropriately to funding and legislative opportunities.
+The office also oversees the work of the Office for Public Engagement, which supports the University's capacity to do public good, locally and globally, through the advancement of research, teaching and community engagement initiatives that address societal issues.
+The team works to strengthen the University’s visibility and image, particularly at the state and local levels, and to create an advocacy strategy that supports the University’s strategic vision.
+The unit informs the University community about relevant federal and state government action and helps respond appropriately to funding and legislative opportunities.

-The Office of Government and Community Relations also pursues federal funding through Congressional initiatives developed in support of major University research programs.
-The team reviews and evaluates federal grant and funding opportunities that reflect the Administration’s priorities.
-Based on annual reviews of University priorities, the office coordinates Congressional and Federal agency advocacy for funding programs for existing and proposed initiatives of University PIs, faculty researchers, and administrators.
-The team also reviews ideas and strategies for proposing authorizing legislation that would support future University initiatives.
+The Office of Government and Community Relations also pursues federal funding through congressional initiatives developed in support of major University research programs.
+The team reviews and evaluates federal grant and funding opportunities that reflect the administration’s priorities.
+Based on annual reviews of University priorities, the office coordinates congressional and federal agency advocacy for funding programs for existing and proposed initiatives of University PIs, faculty researchers, and administrators.
+The team also reviews ideas and strategies for proposing earmark requests, when available, as well as authorizing legislation that would support future University initiatives.

-The office also coordinates Federal Agency Days on campus to educate our faculty and researchers on how to better understand, compete for and attract federal funding.
-Additionally, the office proposes a number of other initiatives in Washington D.C., including agency visits, events and briefings, and advancing nominations for appointments to federal boards and advisory committees.
+Additionally, the office proposes and coordinates a number of other initiatives in Washington D.C., including agency visits, events and briefings, and advancing nominations for appointments to federal boards and advisory committees.